zhang-mickey/logic/README.md

 ### first-order theories
 But undecidable makes decision procedures unpredictable
 we donot know if they will terminate
 Foucu on decidable fragments of FOL
 That means, for some first order theory T:if a formula is valid in FOL, it is also valid modulo T
 but if a formula is valid modulo T,is it also valid in FOL {No}

+Theories we need for reasoning about programs: Equality, Arithmetic, Data-structures: Arrays.
 #### T =
+Only = is "interpreted"
 <img width="452" alt="image" src="https://github.com/zhang-mickey/logic/assets/145342600/1e4c0455-fc47-4d5e-8699-b8be8cb52d88">
 </br>
 The quantifier-free fragment of T= is decidable but NP-complete